Sigma-Ratings/api-docs/source/index.html.md

 The Sigma API uses Basic Authentication to access the API.

-You can register a new API key in the authorization section of our [application](https://terminal.com/).
+To obtain an API key please contact our client support team.

 ## Basic Authentication

-To authorize your request you need to pass in an Authorization header.
-The following is an example of an Authorization Header:
+To authorize your request you need to specify a base64 encoded value of the provided Sigma API key in an Authorization header.
+See [RFC2617](https://tools.ietf.org/html/rfc2617) for Basic Authentication reference.
+The following is an example of an encoded Authorization Header:

 `Authorization: Basic ZGVtbzpwQDU1dzByZA==`